massaox/Jenkins_AWS/README.md

 jenkins-worker.pub
 ```

-Navigate to the `terraform` directory and run the following command to create the keys, `do not add a passphrase` to the keys as Master must be able to login to Workers automatically:
+Navigate to the `terraform` directory and run the following command to create the keys, `do not add a passphrase` to the keys as Master must be able to login to Workers passwordlessly:
 ```
 ssh-keygen -t rsa -f jenkins-worker ssh-keygen -t rsa -f jenkins-master
 ```

-Now you can initialize Terrafor to download and the providers and plugin:
+Now you can initialize Terraform to download and the providers and plugin:

 ```
 terraform init